Naval Support Activity Charleston: Current status

 Portions of The Charleston, South Carolina metropolitan area, (The City of Charleston, The City of North Charleston, The City of Goose Creek, and The City of Hanahan) are home to branches of the United States Military.
 During the Cold War, the Naval Base (1902–1996) became the third largest U.S. homeport serving over 80 ships and submarines.
 In addition, the Charleston Naval Shipyard repaired frigates, destroyers, cruisers, sub tenders, and submarines.
 The Shipyard was also equipped for the refueling of nuclear subs.

 During this period, the Weapons Station was the Atlantic Fleet's load out base for all "41 for Freedom" nuclear ballistic missile submarines.
 Two SSBN "Boomer" squadrons and a sub tender were homeported at the Weapons Station, while one SSN attack squadron, Submarine Squadron 4, and a sub tender were homeported at the Naval Base.
 At the 1996 closure of the Station's Polaris Missile Facility Atlantic (POMFLANT), over 2,500 nuclear warheads and their UGM-27 Polaris, UGM-73 Poseidon, and UGM-96 Trident I delivery missiles (SLBM) were stored and maintained, guarded by a U.S. Marine Corps Security Force Company.

-During the 1960's through the early 1990's Submarine Group Six was headquartered in Charleston.
-Being the largest submarine group in the U.S. Navy, and one of the largest in the world, including five submarine squadrons in three home ports with five submarine tenders, more than 50 submarines and more than 18,000 active duty members.
+During the 1960s through the early 1990s Submarine Group Six was headquartered in Charleston.
+Group Six was the largest submarine group in the U.S. Navy, and one of the largest in the world, which included five submarine squadrons in three home ports, five submarine tenders, more than 50 nuclear submarines and more than 18,000 active duty members.
 Of which 12,000 of the active duty members were home ported in Charleston.